 To all leaders in the fire service: Lead, don’t judge.
 Don’t accept or participate in treating each other poorly.
 Be nice, be safe, and hold out your hand to help lift your crews.
 Stop taking anything less from yourself or the people you lead.

 Let’s use our differences to strengthen our profession, create a culture of acceptance, and get back to serving our communities.

 What happens if we continue down this road?

 As first responders, we all have ghosts that haunt us.
-Over the years the trauma we see to adds up, this is evident by the rising rate of suicide among us.
+Over the years, the trauma we see adds up; this is evident by the rising rate of suicide among us.
 I can tell you from personal experience that I never considered suicide from my ghosts.
-But when I was bullied at work by my “brothers and sisters”, I thought about taking my own life.
+But when I was bullied at work by my “brothers and sisters,” I thought about taking my own life.

 What will you do today to start taking better care of each other?
 What blind spots are you willing to talk about?